debops/debops/docs/debops-playbooks/guides/linux-containers.rst

 Run this from your terminal: ``debops -l debops_service_lxc``.

-If you are running Debian Wheezy you will have to reboot your LXC host due to a kernal update.
+If you are running Debian Wheezy you will have to reboot your LXC host due to a kernel update.
 Other operating systems like Ubuntu 14.x and Debian Jessie do not require the reboot.

 LXC cheatsheet